mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

  	NameError                                 Traceback (most recent call last)
 	NameError: name 'u' is not defined

-We can un-declare a symbolic variable, like the variable :func:`phi` defined above,  by using the :func:`.restore` command.::
+We can un-declare a symbolic variable, like the variable :func:`.phi` defined above,  by using the :func:`.restore` command.::

 	sage: restore('phi')